Home » WaterRower Natural Rowing Machine Review

 Monitor Downsides

-This mainly has to do with water rowing machines not being able to record data as accurately as air rowing machines.
-This is why air rowers are the chosen resistance type by Olympic rowers and used for setting records and comparing race times.
+This mainly has to do with water rowers not being able to record data as accurately as air rowers.
+This is why air rowers are the chosen type of Olympic rowers and why they’re used for setting records and comparing race times.

 Monitor Overall